jtalborough/hidden-roast-society-site/content/_index.md

 - Shipping is always included
 - Coffee is always shipped fresh
 - Roasts happen once a month
+- Each bag starts as 1 lb green coffee—you get the honest roasted weight (typically 13 – 14.5 oz)

 ---

 ## Our Promise

 - All bags ship immediately following the roast
-- Forever small batch
+- Forever small batch—we'll never scale beyond what we can roast with care
-- Constantly evolving
+- Constantly evolving—new origins, new roast profiles, always experimenting
-- Each bag numbered and carefully crafted
+- Each bag numbered and dated
-- Each member known by name
+- Each member known by name, not as a transaction

 ---

 ## What We Believe

 **We believe:**
-- Coffee is awesome
-- Freshness is paramount
-- Belonging to something matters
-- Quality and value go together
+- Coffee should be roasted this week, not last month
+- Small batches mean we can actually care about each one
+- The ritual matters as much as the caffeine
+- Good coffee and fair prices aren't mutually exclusive

 **We don't believe:**
+- Bigger is better
-- In racing to the bottom and squeezing profits
+- In scaling up and watering down quality
-- Everyone needs to love us
-- Growth at all costs
-- Coffee is just caffeine
+- Coffee should taste the same every single time (where's the fun in that?)
+- You should settle for stale beans because they're "convenient"

 ---